datatweets/hadoop-lite-docker/README.md

 ## Credits

-Based on [datatweets/hadoop-docker](https://github.com/datatweets/hadoop-docker) with customizations and enhancements for a lighter, educational experience.
+Based on [Hadoop Docker](https://github.com/datatweets/hadoop-docker) and [Docker Big Data Tools](https://github.com/ZakariaMahmoud/Docker-BigData-Tools.git) with customizations and enhancements for a lighter, educational experience.